hsamrach/QAssfilt/README.md

     /usr/local/mambaforge \
     /usr/local/conda
 ```
-##### --contigs, -cg (Contigs_Mode)
+##### --contigs, -cg (Contigs_Mode) (default: disable)
-Suppose you already have your assembled genome as contig files, but you would like to use our service to assess quality and filter the contig files.
-In this case, you can use this option, and fastp and SPAdes will be automatically skipped. (default: disable)
+Suppose you already have your assembled genome as contig files, but you would like to use our service to assess quality and the filtering system.
+In this case, you can use this option, and fastp and SPAdes will be automatically skipped.
-##### --competitive, -cp (Competitive_Mode)
+##### --competitive, -cp (Competitive_Mode) (default: disable)
 Competitive Mode is designed for emergency analyses, maximizing parallel sample processing while safeguarding system resources from overload.

 This mode works by automatically detecting available CPUs and calculating the optimal number of parallel sample runs—using up to 90% of total CPUs divided by the specified --threads, -t (default: 8) to prevent overload and ensure system stability.